ey92/notes/1101/1101notes.md

 	- tends to be nonproductive

 ### Compounding
-- special form of derivational morphology, combining 2+ free morphemes
+- special form of derivational morphology, combining 2+ free (root) morphemes
 - generally PoS determined by last word
 	- exception e.g. passer-by noun not adv/prep, not productive, allows inflectional morphemes in middle, has stress contour of phrase
 - type of derivational morphology -> inflectional morphology occurs afterwards
 - noncompositional meaning:
 	- blue bird/bluebird, red coat/Redcoat, green house/greenhouse
-- have stress and intonation patterns as if single word, as opposed to phrases
+- have stress and intonation patterns as if single word, as opposed to phrases **cranberry morpheme** - root morpheme but not free

 ### Inflectional Morphology
 few productive affixes left in English